Transferable skills may still matter

 The fundamentals of good marketing don't change when you cross industry lines.
 Understanding customers, building trust, creating value - that works everywhere.

-The tactics shift.
-The strategy stays the same.
+The tactics may shift.
+The strategy fundamentals stay the same.

 Fractional work has reminded me that good marketers aren't industry-specific.
 We're problem-solvers who happen to work in different sectors.